huaweicloud/terraform-provider-hcs/docs/resources/mrs_cluster.md

   -> This parameter is only valid and mandatory for `custom_nodes`.

 * `flavor` - (Required, String, ForceNew) Specifies the instance specifications for each nodes in node group.
+  This field corresponds the `node_size` of the Create Cluster API.
+  You can also use the browser developer tools to fetch the `node_size` value of an existing cluster.
   Changing this will create a new MapReduce cluster resource.

 * `node_number` - (Required, Int) Specifies the number of nodes for the node group.